 Local societies sometimes run craft work sessions, from weaving and woodcarving, to glass painting and tactile ceramic tile making.
 You can use the Sightline Directory to find your local society.

 Many artists devise simple, yet ingenious ways of changing their style and adapting their approach to making art after losing their sight.
 This might involve developing new techniques or using different equipment or lighting.
-Our factsheet provides some guidance and references to useful publications.
+Our factsheet provides some ideas of who to approach for more guidance.

 The following organisations provide more information for blind and partially sighted artists, as well as for people with sight loss who can continue to enjoy art: